aditi-268/calculator/README.md

 # calculator
-# a calculater program in python using given input
+# a calculater program in python